SeoulTech-HCIRLab/SelfBalancingRobot/README.md

-# Self-Balancing-Robot
+# Self-Balancing-Robot(Very Simple !!)
 Implementation of Self Balancing Robot with ML-Agents

-RolyPoly model is Newly desinged model to reduce complexity in environment and i use this model to implement the balance robot on real world.
+The RolyPoly model is Newly desinged model to reduce complexity in environment and i will use this model to implement a balancing robot on real world.

 ## RolyPoly Model
 <img align="center" src="figures/RolyPolyModelTest.gif" width="750">